 And today I’m sharing a third: Mediterranean Sweet Potatoes.
 These easy baked sweet potatoes are filled with Mediterranean flavors from the salad, to the chickpeas, to the creamy lemon dressing on top.

-How to make Mediterranean Sweet Potatoes
+How To Make Mediterranean Sweet Potatoes

 • Bake enough sweet potatoes for the week: This, of course, is based on how many you’d like to eat that week.
 I wouldn’t recommend keeping the cooked potatoes past a week.
 Let the potatoes completely cool and package in separate containers.